 - Campaign Medium: social

-If you're subscribed to our Premium or Business Plan, you'll have the added benefit of being able to customize the UTM parameters by clicking Customize Campaign Tracking.
+If you're subscribed to a paid plan, you'll have the added benefit of being able to customize the UTM parameters by clicking Customize Campaign Tracking.

 Finding your data in Google Analytics

 The UTM parameters that have been set, will then appear in Google Analytics as the links direct traffic to the particular website.
 This tracking can be found within the Acquisitions section of Google Analytics.